Kamilcuk/nomad-tools/README.md

 + nomad-watch --help
 Usage: nomad-watch [OPTIONS] COMMAND [ARGS]...

-  Run a Nomad job in Nomad and then print logs to stdout and wait for the job to be completely finish.
-Made for running batch commands and monitoring them until they are done.
+  Run a Nomad job in Nomad.
+Watch over the job and print all job allocation events and tasks stdouts and tasks stderrs logs.
+Depending on mode, wait for a specific event to happen to finish watching.
+The script is intended to help debugging issues with running jobs in Nomad and for synchronizing with execution of batch jobs in Nomad.

   If the option --no-preserve-exit is given, then exit with the following status:
       0    if operation was successful - the job was run or was purged on --purge Ohterwise, when mode is alloc, run, job, stop or stopped, exit with the following status:
-      ?    when the job has one task, with that task exit status 0    if all tasks of the job exited with 0 exit status 124  if any of the job tasks have failed
+      ?    when the job has one task, with that task exit status, 0    if all tasks of the job exited with 0 exit status, 124  if any of the job tasks have failed,
-      125  if all job tasks have failed
+      125  if all job tasks have failed,
-      126  if any tasks are still running
+      126  if any tasks are still running,
-      127  if job has no started tasks
+      127  if job has no started tasks.
-  When the mode is start or started, then exit with the following status:
-      0    all tasks of the job have started running In either case, exit with the following status:
+  In any case, exit with the following status:
-      1    if some error occured, like python exception
+      1    if some error occured, like python exception.

   Examples:
       nomad-watch --namespace default run ./some-job.nomad.hcl